morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Walmart - 60 USD [TP-Link Archer TXE50UH AXE3000 Wi-Fi 6E High Gain Tri-band Wireless USB Adapter](https://www.walmart.com/ip/TP-Link-Archer-TXE50UH-AXE3000-Wi-Fi-6E-High-Gain-Tri-band-Wireless-USB-Adapter/6776900609)

 Important: The TP-Link TXE50UH uses a device ID (VID/PID) that is scheduled to go into Linux kernel 6.14.
 That means this adapter will not be plug and play on kernels earlier than 6.14.
-There are two methods for users that want the adapter to work with kernels that do not have the VID/PID included yet.
-With kernels 5.19 through 6.13, you may use either of the following procedures:
+There are two methods for users that want the adapter to work with kernels prior to 6.14.
+With kernels 5.19 through 6.13, you may use either of the following methods:

 Method 1: Hotplug automation using udev.